Kidd Pivot: Collaborations with Jonathan Young

 At the 2015 Pan American Games Kidd Pivot premiered Betroffenheit, the company's first collaboration with Canadian actor Jonathon Young.
 Young is the co-artistic director of Electric Company Theatre, a Vancouver-based theatre group.
 The story of Betroffenheit is based on the real-life event Young experienced when he lost his daughter, niece and nephew in an accidental fire in 2009.
 Though the word Betroffenheit has no exact equivalent in English, it can be interpreted as "Shocked, wordless, traumatized.
 Stuck in a looping, never-ending hell." as Laura Bleiberg describes in her piece for The Los Angeles Times.
 Split into two acts, the first places Young in a trapped in an industrial-style room representing his own mind where the text he wrote and recorded himself loops several short phrases like, "What happened" and "What do we say" over a PA type system.'
 These phrases can represent both internal and external dialogue appropriate in the wake of a disaster.'
 The dancers each represent both kinds of distractions and internal demons, portraying showgirls, tap-dancing clowns, and other characters performing a Vegas-style floor show just for Young.
 The set is then ripped apart, making way for the powerful and expansive moment performed in the second half.
 This multi-disciplinary piece explores themes of loss, addiction, and grief.
 The piece ends with hope for recovery and remembrance of those lost.
 Betroffenheit received several awards; Laurence Olivier Award for Best New Dance Production in 2017, The Georgia Straight's Critic's Choice Innovation Award presented at The Jessie Richardson Theatre Awards in 2016, Dora Mavor Moore Award for Outstanding Production in 2016, and The Critic's Circle National Dance Award for Outstanding Performance in Modern Dance to Jonathon Young for his performance in Betroffenheit in 2016.

 Kidd Pivot premiered its newest piece and second collaboration with Jonathon Young, Revisor, in 2019.
 Revisor premiered in 2019 at The Vancouver Playhouse in Vancouver, British Columbia.
 Revisor is a piece for eight dancers and uses recorded dialogue from several Canadian actors to aid in portraying the narrative.
-Revisor is inspired by and loosely based on Nikolai Gogol's book The Inspector General, published in 1836.
+Revisor is inspired by and loosely based on Nikolai Gogol's 1836 play, The Government Inspector.